-F. Scott Fitzgerald’s The Great Gatsby, originally published by Charles Scribner’s Sons in 1925, turned 95-years-old in 2020 and thus entered the public domain.
+F. Scott Fitzgerald’s The Great Gatsby was published by Charles Scribner’s Sons in 1925, thereby turning 95 years old in 2020 and officially entering the public domain.

-With the copyright expired, what the New York Times termed the “Great Gatsby Glut” began.
-More than a dozen new editions of the novel were published in 2021, including a free version from our very own W.S.
-Cole Press and four editions from Penguin Random House alone.
+With the copyright expired, what the New York Times described as the “Great Gatsby Glut” began.
+More than a dozen new editions of the novel were published in 2021 alone, including a free version from our very own W.S.
+Cole Press.

-This raises an obvious question: With so many editions available, how should a book buyer choose?
+This raises an obvious question: With so many editions available, how should a reader choose?

-Of course, you can select by price or maybe by who wrote the introduction, but most of us are going to do exactly what we’ve been warned against our entire lives and judge a book by its cover.
+Of course, one can select by price or who wrote the introduction, but of us are going to do exactly what we’ve been warned against our entire lives: judge a book by its cover.

-Publishers know this, so the stakes of designing a Gatsby cover are high.
-And the challenge of designing a Gatsby cover is unique.
-The original dust jacket ranks among the most iconic in literature, so should you reference it, or make a clean break?
-The novel has also become a shorthand for the Roaring Twenties, so it’s also very tempting—though seldom a good idea—to employ vintage fonts and other signifiers of the era.
+Publishers know this, so the stakes of designing a Great Gatsby cover are high.
+That said, designing a Great Gatsby cover is also a singular challenge.
+The original dust jacket ranks among the most iconic in American literature, so should a design reference it, or make a clean break?
+The novel has become a shorthand for the Roaring Twenties, so it’s also very tempting—though seldom a good idea—to employ vintage fonts and other symbols of the era.
 (Champagne, anyone?)

-Generations of designers have created scores of solutions to the Gatsby problem, and it’s my pleasure to collect and critique some of those efforts here.
-Which raises another important question: what makes a Gatsby cover great?
+Generations of designers have created scores of solutions to the Great Gatsby problem, and my goal is to collect and critique as many covers as possible.
+Which raises another important question before beginning: what makes a great Great Gatsby cover?

-At the risk of sounding like the infamous Dr. J. Evans Pritchard, I think Gatsby covers can be judged on two scales.
-The first is how artfully the cover is rendered, and the second is how successfully it communicates the themes of the novel.
+At the risk of sounding like the infamous Dr. J. Evans Pritchard, I think Great Gatsby covers can be judged on two scales.
+The first is how artfully the cover is rendered, and the second how successfully it communicates the novel’s essential themes.

-In my humble judgment then, the best Gatsby covers are those that skilfully use typography and illustration to evoke the novel’s signature cocktail of glamour and tragedy.
+In my humble judgment then, the best Great Gatsby covers are those that skillfully use the design toolkit of typography, color, layout, and illustration to evoke the novel’s signature admixture of glamour and tragedy, or what I like to call “Calamity Glam.”
 Which also explains why the original cover remains the one to beat.
-(Those that focus exclusively on glamour to the detriment of tragedy are legion.)
+(And, as you’ll see, covers that focus exclusively on glamour to the detriment of tragedy are legion.)